Establishing a Record of Medical Treatment

 One of the most important things anyone can do to enhance their chances of having a disability benefits claim approved is to have a record of regular medical treatment for their disabling condition or conditions.

-The attorneys of Chermol & Fishman, LLC, have often represented people who are legitimately disabled but whose applications for Social Security disability (SSD) or supplemental security income (SSI) were denied because they had an insufficient record of medical treatment or none at all.
+The attorneys of Chermol & Fishman, LLC, have often represented people who are legitimately disabled but whose applications for SSD or SSI were denied because they had an insufficient record of medical treatment or none at all.

 We encourage clients to get regular treatment by the appropriate medical professionals even if prior treatment did little or nothing to improve their condition.
 The goal, in many cases, is to establish a record of treatment that will help you get the disability benefits you deserve.